ShadowGaming100/SnapVector-2/README.md

 - **Account settings** – Theme selection, username/password changes, session history.
 - **Responsive design** – Works on desktop and mobile browsers.

-## Getting Started

-### Prerequisites
-- A modern web browser (Chrome, Firefox, Edge, Safari).

-### Configuration

-- Modify `manifest.json` if you wish to change PWA settings.
-- Adjust colors or fonts in `style.css` to suit your branding.

 ## Usage
 1. **Sign in** or **register** a new account, or click **Continue as Guest**.